MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_decoder_heap_size_data_0033.md

 ### -field VideoDecoderHeapDesc

-The video decoder heap description.
+The creation properties for a video decoder heap.
+Driver should map these creation properties to size.

 ### -field MemoryPoolL0Size

-The memory pool L0 size.
+The L0 size of the heap object.
+Memory Pool L0 is the memory pool “closest” to the GPU.
+In the case of UMA adapters, this is the amount of system memory used.
+For discrete adapters, this is the amount of discrete memory used.

 ### -field MemoryPoolL1Size

-The memory pool L1 size.
+The L1 size of the heap object.
+Memory Pool L1 is the memory pool “second closest” to the GPU.
+In the case of UMA adapters, this value is zero.
+In the case of discrete adapters, this is the amount of system memory used.